KPIs for Manufacturing Operations

 - Overall Equipment Effectiveness (OEE)

 Overall Equipment Effectiveness (OEE) is one of the best manufacturing KPIs for the garments industry.
 Manufacturing productivity can easily be identified through these KPIs for manufacturing operations.
-The higher the OEE, the greater the effectiveness of the equipment is.
-OEE links 3 elements in one percentage: a) actual machine running time, b) level of machine utilization, c) quality of goods output.
+The higher the OEE, the greater the effectiveness of the equipment.
+OEE links 3 elements in one percentage: a) actual machine running time, b) level of machine utilization, and c) quality of goods output.

 OEE = Availability * Performance * Quality

 This manufacturing KPI metric measures how efficiently your machines are running for production.
 In the below formula, actual machine running time indicates the time spent by the machine in each production cycle and available time means the total time of each shift.

 Machine Utilization Rate = (Actual Machine Running Time * 100) / Total Available Time

 16. Employee Turnover Rate

 Employee turnover rate is a vital KPI for manufacturing operations Employees leave organizations for many reasons.
 HR managers always try to keep the longer relationships of employees with the organization.

 Employee Turnover Rate = (Employees who left * 100) / Avg. # of Employees

 - Maintenance Cost Per Unit